Software Development & Programming

 Graduation Rate (For 2017).

-No students enrolled during the reporting period.
+No students graduated during the reporting period.

 Placement Rate (As reported to the Council on Occupational Education in the 2017 Annual Report)

-No students enrolled during the reporting period.
+No students graduated during the reporting period.

 The Median Loan Debt for Students in this program for award year 2015-2016.